inpsyde/translationmanager/CONTRIBUTOR.md

 ### Translation data

-`Translationmanager\Translation_Data` is a DTO object that is used to encapsulate that data that is being sent and received to and from API.
+`Translationmanager\TranslationData` is a DTO object that is used to encapsulate that data that is being sent and received to and from API.

 There are accessor methods for values to be translated and metadata (that will be returned unchanged).